joeegan2202/dotfiles/README.md

 # Joe's Dotfiles
 ### Install
 Use the install.sh file to install.
+Caution:
-Caution: Will destroy current dotfiles from the included programs list.
+* Will destroy current dotfiles from the included programs list.
+* Must be run with root priviledges.

 ### Current Dotfiles
 These are the current programs supported by my dotfiles: